-The first edition of The Civil Rights Movement covered the vast territory of premillennial American advocacy for equality, and the movement has just gotten stronger in the twenty years since the first edition.
+The first edition, The Civil Rights Movement, covered the vast territory of premillennial American advocacy for equality, and the movement has just gotten stronger in the twenty years since the first edition.

-This new, two-volume set will explore the ways in which civil rights have been given, cemented, overturned, or left unrecognized, from the first uprisings to present day 2020.
-In 2014, as the nation celebrated the fiftieth anniversary if the March on Washington, civil rights groups such as Black Lives Matter were organizing.
+This new, two-volume set will explore the ways in which civil rights have been given, cemented, overturned, or left unrecognized, from the first uprisings to present-day 2020.
+In 2014, as the nation celebrated the fiftieth anniversary of the March on Washington, civil rights groups such as Black Lives Matter were organizing.
 Though our societal rhetoric has shifted, the struggle remains the same.
 Among issues discussed in this new edition:

 - Arizona HB 2281 Limits Ethnic Studies

 - North Carolina Begins Compensating Victims of Eugenics